How to tell a James Madison from a James Monroe in the wild

-The James Monroe once served bravely under the Washington in the Revolutionary War, but that bond broke when the Washington recalled the Monroe from France for openly opposing the Jay Treaty.
-The enraged Monroe wrote a book defending himself, to which the Washington added his own scathing, sarcastic responses to the Monroe in the margins of his copy.
+The James Monroe once served bravely under the Washington in the Revolutionary War, but that bond broke when Washington recalled him from France for openly opposing the Jay Treaty.
+The enraged Monroe wrote a book defending himself, to which the Washington added his own scathing, sarcastic responses to Monroe in the margins of his copy.

 Ask about France.
 The James Madison could tell you many great things about the country he read in books, and the James Monroe could give you actual firsthand accounts of the Reign of Terror and what it was like making awkward small talk with le Napoleon.

 Do not make loud, sudden noises.
 It might remind the James Monroe of the time he was wounded in the Battle of Trenton.
 It is also best to avoid loud, sudden noises as they would just scare the self-described “extremely feeble” Madison.

 Mention Thomas Jefferson.
 Both Jameses were beloved protégés of the Thomas Jefferson.
 The Madison helped the Jefferson form the Democratic-Republican party, and the Monroe helped him snag the Louisiana Purchase.
 The three of them presided over the United States for 24 straight years known as the Virginia Dynasty.
 Just the mere mention of the Jefferson’s name should lull the Jameses into a docile state.

 Should you encounter both Jameses at once: